cryptax/techweb/tools.md

 - Zoom in when you can't go past a point: click on the portion you want to zoom in and center the viez around the mouse cursor: Alt F, then zoom. [ref](https://blender.stackexchange.com/questions/644/why-does-the-zoom-sometimes-stop-at-a-point)

+Write on a surface [see](https://www.youtube.com/watch?v=l2TGOElE_1c)

+- Create a text object
+- In edit mode, change the text
+- Convert to Mesh from Text
+- Modifier, Decimate to simplify the number of faces
+- Modifier, Solidify to create a width

 Lights: